saydeking/saydeking.github.oo/content/publication/zanna-2019-studying/index.md

 ---
-title: Studying the impact of mood on identifying smartphone users
+title: Studying the Impact of Mood on Identifying Smartphone Users
 authors:
 - Khadija Zanna
 - admin